PlymouthPsychology/fab-controller/docs/rationale.rst

 pain and placebo analgesia use pressure stimuli because they are cheap, practical, reliable and have reasonable ecological validity (see Table for a comparison of the different types of pain stimulator available).
 The FB device is used to apply pressure to the fingers via a lever :cite:`forgione1971strain`, see figure.
-However, three important limitations of the original FB device are that
+However, three important limitations of the original FB device (and related devices such as pressure algometers or myometers, e.g. :cite:`edwards1996method`) are that

-1. It is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies
+1. It is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies.

 2. It is impossible to blind experimenters to the stimuli to be delivered (e.g. via computer control), and that